berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

 •   The arithmetic unary operators negate (-), post- and pre-increment and decrement (-- and ++) operate on integer or floating-point values (including vectors and matrices).
 All unary operators work component-wise on their operands.
 These result with the same type they operated on.
 For post- and pre-increment and decrement, the expression must be one that could be assigned to (an l-value).
-Pre- increment and pre-decrement add or subtract 1 or 1.0 to the contents of the expression they operate on,
+Pre-increment and pre-decrement add or subtract 1 or 1.0 to the contents of the expression they operate on, and the value of the pre-increment or pre-decrement expression is the resulting value of that modification.

-                                                106
-                                                                       5 Operators and Expressions

-    and the value of the pre-increment or pre-decrement expression is the resulting value of that modification.
 Post-increment and post-decrement expressions add or subtract 1 or 1.0 to the contents of the expression they operate on, but the resulting expression has the expression’s value before the